NF02/dmenuWacom/README.md

 ```

 Obviously this is the basic model but you can also insert other instructions that can be
-useful to make everything more practical
+useful to make everything more practical.

+The format used for the profile files is .dmwa (*dmenuwacom additions*), to indicate that
+they are external files and this is done to recognize them against other script files
+present in the directory.

-# Warning: in the case of Emojis or special characters
+# Warning: in the case of Emojis or special characters #

 In case st has a crash or does not display the fonts, install the [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) present in the **AUR**.
-# Do you want to support my project?
+# Do you want to support my project? #

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3CDMP9)